-Mr. Clark joined the Jim Pattison Group in 2001 as General Manager of the Pattison Sign Group responsible for British Columbia.
-In 2002, he was promoted to Vice-President of the Pattison Sign Group for Western Canada.
+Group for Western Canada.
 He held this position until January 2004 when he joined the Pattison News Group as President for Canada.
 In 2005, Mr. Clark was appointed Executive Vice-President of the Jim Pattison Group.
-In that capacity, he has corporate responsibility for Pattison Sign, Canadian Fishing Company, Jim Pattison Lease and Ripley Entertainment.
-Mr. Clark is also a member of the Board of Directors of Sun-Rype Products Ltd.
+In that capacity, he has corporate responsibility for Pattison Sign, Canadian Fishing Company, Jim Pattison Lease, Ripley Entertainment, Guinness World Book and News

+Group North America.
+Mr. Clark is currently the President and a Director of the Jim Pattison Group Inc. and a member of the Board of Directors of Sun-Rype Products Ltd.

 Prior to 2001, Mr. Clark served as Premier of British Columbia from February 1996 to August 1999.
 He was Minister of Finance and Corporate Relations from November 1991 to September 1993 and Minister of Employment and Investment from September 1993 until February 1996.
-Mr. Clark was first elected to the Legislative Assembly in 1986 to represent the constituency of Vancouver-East.
+Mr. Clark was first elected to the Legislative Assembly of British Columbia in 1986 to represent the constituency of Vancouver-East.
 In the 1991 and 1996 general elections, he was re-elected to represent the constituency of Vancouver-Kingsway.